Stay Ahead of the Game: Ways to Spot a Tree in Need of Removal

-Tree removal can be a complicated and possibly dangerous job.
-If a tree has died or diseased or is in danger of falling, it might have to be removed in order in order to protect property and guarantee safety.
-But how can you tell whether a tree should be cut down?
-This article will walk you through the warning signs to watch out to and assist you determine when it’s time to call in the professionals.
+Tree removal can be a complicated and potentially dangerous task.
+If a tree is dead or ill-healthed, or is in danger to fall, the tree might need to be removed to avoid damage to property and ensure safety.
+But how can you tell whether a tree should be removed?
+This article will guide you through the signs to look out for and help you figure out when it’s time to call in the professionals.

-One of the most evident signs that a tree must be taken down is if it is dying or dead.
-Dead trees lack leaves and may appear lifeless.
-If a tree is without leaves or evidence of new growth, it’s probably dead.
-In addition, the bark of dead trees might be dry, cracked or peeling.
+One of the evident signs that a tree needs to be removed is when it is dead or dying.
+Dead trees lack leaves and may have a lifeless appearance.
+If a tree has no leaves or evidence of growth, it’s likely dead.
+Additionally, the bark of dead trees could be cracked, dry, or peeling.

-Trees with diseases may pose a threat to other trees and plants in the surrounding area.
-The most common signs of disease on trees are yellowing leaves, wilted branches, and mushroom growth at the base and the top.
-If you think your tree may be diseased it is important to get it checked by an arborist who is a professional.
+Trees with diseases could pose a danger to other plants and trees in the surrounding area.
+Common signs of disease for trees include the appearance of yellowing leaves, wilted branches, and mushrooms growing at the root or the trunk.
+If you suspect that your tree might be suffering from disease, it’s important to have it examined by a professional arborist.

 Leaning Trees